The Cedar Creek rainwater management project will address water quality, creek health, and flooding concerns in the Cedar Creek basin.

 Site 3 Fact Sheet(PDF, 2MB)

 Site 3 Preliminary Design(PDF, 10MB)

 Site #7 - Water Quality Treatment at 100th Ave NE

 This project would treat stormwater that runs off Simonds Road NE and the surrounding area by installing a vault beneath the street.

 This project would receive rainwater runoff from approximately 9.7 acres of upstream area to improve water quality for wildlife and contribute to a healthier Juanita Creek.

 Site 7 Fact Sheet(PDF, 990KB)

 The Cedar Creek basin is in northern Kirkland and is part of the larger Juanita Creek watershed.

 What's Happening Now?

-The potential sites for rainwater management facilities in the Cedar Creek basin has been narrowed down to 3 locations.
+We developed preliminary designs for the 4 locations.
 This process included collecting information about Cedar Creek basin conditions, along with input from potential facility site neighbors.